MattMacMaster/DiscordDndBot/README.md

 Magic Items - Sun Blade
  - Needs Wand Query
  Very Rough Features Query needs refactoring
+ Have means of better text wrapping

 # Local Setup
-Ensure that Python is enabled on your machine
+Ensure that Python is enabled on your machine, and the needed python dependencies which should be all build into python 3

 There is a env file utilized in the bot, which can be made in the root directory.
 The discord token credential can be found [here](https://discord.com/developers/docs/intro) on appplications and General information.